Rugby World Cup gives New Zealand economy all to play for

 "If you look at the top 10 sporting events in the world in terms of commercial value, historically rugby union has not been in there," says Simon Chadwick, professor of sport business strategy and marketing at Coventry University.

-"Historically you can say it hasn't had the commercial appeal of other sporting events, in that rugby union is a socio-culturally specific sport that has been largely restricted to the UK nations and the countries of the British Empire."'New age'
+"Historically you can say it hasn't had the commercial appeal of other sporting events, in that rugby union is a socio-culturally specific sport that has been largely restricted to the UK nations and the countries of the British Empire."

 There has also been a long-standing interest in the sport in France, and to a lesser extent Italy.